-Despite rigorous risk management, this is just a fact of the industry.
-The work is dangerous and slip-ups happen.
-When there is an error, your Contractors Liability Insurance offsets the losses so you aren’t hit with a massive bill.
+Digging trenches, re-roofing, or operating heavy vehicles all present many chances for accidents.
+Expect a liability claim if you or your employees cause damage to someone else’s property and also if you cause bodily injury to a site visitor.
+This is just a fact of the industry, despite rigorous risk management.
+The work is dangerous, and slip-ups happen.
+When there is an error, your Contractors’ Liability Insurance offsets the losses, so you aren’t hit with a massive bill.

 Builder’s Risk is insurance for a building under construction.
-It covers the construction and materials against damages caused by ‘external’ events like storms, fire, theft or vandalism.
+It covers the construction and materials against damages caused by ‘external’ events like storms, fire, theft, or vandalism.

-Most policies include weather events, arson, theft and vandalism.
+Most policies include weather events, arson, theft, and vandalism.
 But there’s much flexibility, depending on the specific risks of your job.
-Extensions cover water damage, property in transit and temporary structures.
+Extensions cover water damage, property in transit, and temporary structures.

 And, at only 1-5% of total costs, it makes good business sense.